How to use Content-Aware Fill in Photoshop CC 2020

 And here is a comparison of the results I get using different Color Adaptation settings.
 On the left is the result with Color Adaptation set to None, where we can clearly see the problem.
 The filled area looks very harsh against the subtle gradients of the sunrise.

 In the center is the Default setting.
 Here things look much better, but we can still see blotches just above the horizon.

 And on the right is the much smoother result with Color Adaptation set to Very High.
 The result you'll get from Color Adaptation will depend on the amount of detail in your image.
 For areas of very high detail, the Default or None settings tend to work best.
 For smoother areas, try High or Very High:

 The second option in the Fill Settings is Rotation Adaptation.
 This lets Photoshop rotate the contents in the filled area, useful when removing an object from an area with curved or rotating patterns.
 Rotation Adaptation is set to None by default, but you can choose Low, Medium, High, or Full:

 In this image, I want to remove the ladybug from the flower.
 But with the flower rotating around its center, it might be a challenge.
-I'll select the ladybug, and then I'll open the image in the Content-Aware Fill taskspace:
+So I'll select the ladybug, and then I'll open the image into the Content-Aware Fill workspace: